ArmoniAtherton/school-projects/README.md

 * Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices.

+### TCSS 343 - Algorthims.
+This class covered fundamental algorithms, such as sorting algorithms, basic graph algorithms (depth-first and breadth-first search, shortest path algorithms, minimum spanning tree algorithms), dynamic programming, and other kinds of algorithms.